zhongqin0820/zhongqin0820.github.io/source/resume/resume_en.md

 # Skills I mastered
 ## Specialized Skills
-- Machine Learning: Familiar
+- Web development: Skilled
-- Web development: Familiar
+- Data Structure and Algorithm: Skilled
-- Crawler: Known
+- Crawler: Common
-- Concurrent Programming: Known
+- Concurrent Programming: Common
-- CI/CD: Known
+- CI/CD: Common
-- Data Structure and Algorithm: Familiar
+- Machine Learning: Skilled

-## Techniques
+## Specialized Frameworks
 - ML frameworks
-    - PyTorch: Known and Used
+    - PyTorch: Common and Used
-    - TensorFlow: Known and Used
+    - TensorFlow: Common and Used
 - DB products
-    - MySQL: Known and Used
+    - MySQL: Common and Used
-    - MongoDB: Known and Used
+    - MongoDB: Common and Used
-    - InfluxDB: Known and Used
+    - InfluxDB: Common and Used
 - Others
-    - Grafana: Familiar and Used
+    - Grafana: Skilled and Used
-    - Docker: Known and Used
+    - Docker: Common and Used
     - Cocos2dX: Used

 ## Programming Languages
-- Familiar
+- Skilled
     - Python: One and a half year
     - Golang: One year
 - Used
     - Matlab: One year
     - C++: Six Months